 When buying a litter box for your elderly cat, there are some key features that you always need to look at.
 I have highlighted these features in the products I have recommended, but here are the considerations you should take into account if shopping around for different products.

 Ease of Entry

 The reason your cat is suddenly not going to the bathroom in his or her litter tray is probably that they cannot get into the tray easily or without pain.
 This may be because the walls of the litter box are too high and as your feline has gotten older their joint mobility has deteriorated.

 To help your cats go to the bathroom pain-free, look at either open litter boxes for older cats that have a low entrance point, or ones that have a ramp.
 Avoid any top-entry litter boxes or pans that have a higher entry.
 This can be painful and challenging for senior cats to climb into.

 My cats love to dig up their litter and scatter it everywhere on the floor.
 If this were a problem you had before your cat stopped using the litter box, it could still be a problem now.

-Just because the litter box needs to have an easy entry point, it can still have high walls which help to reduce the mess your cats make.
+Just because the litter box needs to have an easy entry point, it can still have high sides which helps to reduce the mess your cats make.
 You can also buy domed litter boxes with a roof like my number 1 recommendation that totally prevents any litter from spilling out and contains nasty smells.

 Cost of the Litter Box

 Before reading up and researching any products, it is also important you determine what your price range is.
 If you can afford a high-end product like a litter tray that automatically cleans up after your cat has done their business, then I believe this is a worthwhile investment.

 On the other hand, if you have a low budget, you can still purchase a great value litter tray that can give your cat added comfort and reduce the mess made in your home.
 Always shop around for the best prices to find a product that is right for you!